Rupert Bruce-Mitford: Other matters

 This time also saw Bruce-Mitford's primary work on early medieval manuscripts.
-In 1956 and 1960, he published a two-volume work—facsimile and commentary—on the Codex Lindisfarnensis.
-(Note: On 6 December 1957, Bruce-Mitford had read a paper, "Some comments on the Miniatures and Ornaments of the Lindisfarne Gospels", as his first presidential address to the Society for Medieval Archaeology.
+In 1956 and 1960, he published a two-volume work—facsimile and commentary—on the Lindisfarne Gospels.
+(Note: On 6 December 1957, Bruce-Mitford had read a paper, "Some Comments on the Miniatures and Ornaments of the Lindisfarne Gospels", as his first presidential address to the Society for Medieval Archaeology.
 The book itself is frequently catalogued under Kendrick's name, as he is listed first amongst seven authors.
-Bruce-Mitford was listed fourth, but contributed most heavily to the work.)
-The work was his first major publication; the museum gave him four-month's leave to focus on the work, including time at the Royal Library in Copenhagen and the Laurentian Library in Florence.
+Bruce-Mitford was listed third, but contributed most heavily to the work.)
+The work was his first major publication; the museum gave him four months' leave to focus on the work, including time at the Royal Library in Copenhagen and the Laurentian Library in Florence.
 The result, according to the journal Antiquity, was "magistral".
-While at the Laurentian Bruce-Mitford also studied the Codex Amiatinus, eventually resulting in a Jarrow Lecture on the subject in 1967.
+While at the Laurentian, Bruce-Mitford also studied the c.
+700 AD bible known as the Codex Amiatinus, eventually resulting in a Jarrow Lecture on the subject in 1967.
 (Note: As far back as 1952, Bruce-Mitford was noted as a "fluent and witty speaker".)
-Meanwhile, Bruce-Mitford translated P. V. Glob's 1965 book The Bog People from Danish to English; the translation was published in 1969.
+Around the same time, he translated P. V. Glob's 1965 book The Bog People from Danish to English, with the result published in 1969.
 (Note: Grahame Clark used a review "to congratulate the translator on making an excellent job".
 Sir Barry Cunliffe termed the book "splendid", and "attractively translated".
 He added that "[i]n some places the translator delights in explaining the subtleties of the Danish language", which, per Cunliffe, "adds much to the enjoyment of the work".
 To John Amyas Alexander, the book was "[w]ritten and translated in a pleasant if rather dramatic style".
 To Ralph Rowlett, writing in American Anthropologist, the translation was "fluent" but "a sort of linguistic curiosity", with "a slight tendency to over-translate, even in place names".)